GeneralProducts/day-of-code/_posts/2018-09-24-apply-more-styles.md

 ![](assets/images/fatface.png)

+Another different look!
+I'm going to switch back to Amiri but you can choose whether to keep your new font or not.

 ## Edit the styles

-Open `css/main.scss` and go to line 8:
+In _assets/css/main.css_, find the `body` definition that starts on line 2:

-{% highlight css %}
+{% highlight css linenos %}
-  // Structure
+  /* Structure */
   body {
     margin: 0;
-    font-family: "Amiri", sans-serif;
+    font-family: "Amiri", Georgia, serif;
     font-size: 28px;
-    color: $black;
+    color: #232323;
     display: flex;
     min-height: 100vh;
     flex-direction: column;
   }
 {% endhighlight %}

 There is a CSS command called `background-color` which is not included in the `body` definition.
 Add it in, and choose a color using hex codes ([here is a website you can use to get them](https://htmlcolorcodes.com/)).
-Your CSS will look something like this:
+Your CSS will look something like this (the addition is on line 10):

-{% highlight css %}
+{% highlight css linenos %}
-  // Structure
+  /* Structure */
   body {
     margin: 0;
-    font-family: "Amiri", sans-serif;
+    font-family: "Amiri", Georgia, serif;
     font-size: 28px;
-    color: $black;
+    color: #232323;
     display: flex;
     min-height: 100vh;
     flex-direction: column;
-    background-color: #5fd5ff;
+    background-color: #eff1f7;
   }
 {% endhighlight %}